Zeta1 Lyrae

-Zeta^{1} Lyrae, Latinized from ζ^{1} Lyrae, is a binary star in the northern constellation of Lyra.
-Based upon an annual parallax shift of 20.89 mas as seen from Earth, the pair are located about 156 light years from the Sun.
+Zeta^{1} Lyrae, also named Kautoki, is a binary star in the northern constellation of Lyra.
+Based upon an annual parallax shift of 20.66 mas as seen from Earth, the pair are located about 158 light-years from the Sun.
 It is visible to the naked eye with an apparent visual magnitude of 4.37.

+Nomenclature

+Zeta^{1} Lyrae, Latinized from ζ^{1} Lyrae, is the star's Bayer designation.
+On the island of Kapingamarangi, an asterism of Vega, δ Lyrae, ε Lyrae, and ζ Lyrae is known as Kautoki, the adze handle.
+The IAU Working Group on Star Names adopted the name Kautoki for ζ^{1} Lyrae A on 18 June 2026.

 Observational history

 The stars Zeta1 and Zeta2 Lyrae photographed with an amateur telescope by David Chifiriuc.
 The visual separation between the two stars is 43.7 " (in 2020).

 ζ^{1} Lyrae was discovered to be a spectroscopic binary by William Wallace Campbell and Heber Doust Curtis in 1905 from photographic plates taken at the Lick Observatory between 1902 and 1904.
 The first orbit was calculated by Frank Craig Jordan of Allegheny Observatory in 1910 with results in good agreement with the most recent orbit.

 Several other faint stars within about an arc-minute have been listed as companions, but none are physically associated with ζ^{1} Lyrae.